 work vs. rewards

-I, like many teenagers found myself caught in a cycle of negativity in high school when I’d consistently go to bed too late.
+Like many teenagers, I found myself caught in a cycle of negativity in high school when I’d consistently go to bed too late.
 I’d wake up wrecked and exhausted, and run late to the bus or miss it altogether.
-On those morning my self-confidence would suffer because I hadn’t had time to do my hair or pick out the clothes I wanted to wear.
+On those mornings my self-confidence would suffer because I hadn’t had time to do my hair or pick out the clothes I wanted to wear.
 I’d fall asleep in classes so I’d have to ask to borrow notes from friends, which didn’t help me prepare for tests.
 No doubt it affected my grades.
 I began to self-identify as a late sleeper.
 Which is just false.
 I was sleeping late because I wasn’t taking good care of myself.
 I was working endlessly to catch up with no conscious awareness of appropriate reward.
 I needed and deserved rest and I wasn’t giving it myself.